droooney/idb-model/README.md

 ##### Model.findOne([filter][, options])

-* filter - callback that takes an instance.
+* filter (optional) - callback that takes an instance.
 If returns truthy value then this record is returned.
+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.

 ```js
 (async () => {